 We sat for an hour, silently marvelling at the dramatic, barren landscape, thinking of the raw power of the volcano that had created this entire island.
 I had seen photos of ‘The Volcano’ (le Volcon as referred to by the locals), but nothing had prepared me for the reality of this other-worldly experience.

 Finally, we hiked our way back over frozen waves of solidified lava and crushed volcanic rocks.
 I realised how apt the name ‘furnace’ was for this volcano that had produced the landscape of melted rocks and glass that surrounded us in every direction.

-My trip to Reunion was arranged by The Reunion Tourism Board whose website has a great deal of helpful information about the many aspects of this amazing destination, and Nicolas Cyprien was my guide while trekking Piton de la Fournaise.
+My trip to Reunion was arranged by The Reunion Tourism Board whose website has a great deal of helpful information about the many aspects of this amazing destination and whose photos I was authorized to use.
+Nicolas Cyprien was my guide while trekking Piton de la Fournaise.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Browse our famous packages for experience-based safaris, search for our current special offers and check out our camps & lodges for the best prices.

 - Subscribe to our FREE newsletter / download our FREE app to enjoy the following benefits.